 In Spring 2018, the Mesa Pathways Committee was approved as an official governance committee.

-The Mesa Pathways Committee (MPC) uses an integrated, equity-minded, student-centered approach to facilitate student success.
-Through structured educational experiences, MPC works to close equity gaps, improve student outcomes and guide students into and through college to the completion of personal, academic and professional goals.
-MPC goals are as follows:
+The Mesa Pathways Committee (MPC) uses an integrated, student-centered, and equity-minded approach to facilitate student success throughout the entire student experience.
+Through structured educational experiences, MPC works to close equity gaps, improve student outcomes, and guide students into and through college to the completion of personal, academic and professional goals.

+MPC goals include: